jamiejamiebobamie/pegaFlashcards/notes.md

 	Application
 An agent runs every day at 7:00 A.M.
 You have been asked to update the agent so that it runs once every 300 seconds.
 How would you modify the agent schedule to meet this requirement?
 	Change the Recurring pattern to Periodic and enter the Interval value.
 An error is generated as a connector invokes a remote service.
-Which of the following could be an example of a transient error?
+What could be an example of a transient error?
 	The service is running on a system that is temporarily not available.
 Which of the following is not part of the organizational structure?
 	Work Group